dusanlazic/avala/docs/docs/server/submitter.md

 ## Script structure

-You can submit the flags in **batches** that are sent in fixed intervals, or in a single or multiple continuous **streams** submitting flags one by one.
+You can submit flags in **batches** that are sent in fixed intervals, or in a single or multiple continuous **streams** submitting flags one by one.
 Both approaches will require you to write a function named `submit`, with optional `setup` and `teardown` functions described below.

 ### Batch submission